 Your water heater may be one of the appliances in your home you take for granted — until it stops working and you wind up in a chilly shower.
-Here are some maintenance tips to consider when it comes to your home water heater.
+Here are some maintenance steps to consider when it comes to draining your home water heater.

 Professional recommendations vary.
 BobVila.com says to drain your water heater once a year, while Angie’s List suggests draining more frequently depending on how hard the water is in your area.
 Remember, always check your owner’s manual to see what the manufacturer suggests.

 Something as simple as draining your water heater annually may help you and your family enjoy hot water in your home for years to come.